Always a Pioneer in Automobile Transport

-In 1965, MOL launched the first pure car carrier (PCC) to meet the needs of Japan's burgeoning automobile export trade.
-Since then, as a pioneer in automobile transport, we have offered continual improvements in the safety and reliability of our car carrier service, in step with the market's globalization.
+In 1965, MOL launched the first car carrier to meet the needs of Japan's burgeoning automobile export trade.
+Since then, as a pioneer in automobile transport, we have offered continual improvements in the safety and reliability of our car carrier service with a group fleet of 100 vessels, in step with the market's globalization.

 The capacity of the first PCCs was about 1,200 automobiles.
 Today's pure car and truck carriers (PCTCs) accommodate all types of vehicles, from passenger cars to construction machinery.
 PCTCs can transport 6,800 standard passenger cars at once.
 In addition, MOL takes a proactive stance in reducing the environmental impact of its vessels, adopting designs that limit the effects of wind resistance and introducing solar power generation systems.

 MOL-operated car carriers are known by their flagship name "ACE," which instantly identifies these ships as MOL carriers and links them to our proud history of technological innovation and environmental friendliness.
 The unified brand MOL Auto Carrier Express (MOL ACE) now sets the stage to build on this tradition as we strive to expand in global markets under this brand.